ubikorp/lacking.org/a-little-special/scripts/tt-01-x-man.md

 Sibilations and salutations, Ted Leo

-Do not be distracted by this tragedy, for there is a whistling solo coming up.
+Do not be distracted by the tragedy of this song having come to an end, for there is another whistling solo coming up.

 Good old Charlie Chesterman.